On the stability of the logit dynamics in population games: Introduction

+Second, we determine novel sufficient conditions for global asymptotic stability of Nash equilibria in population games under the logit dynamics.
+Specifically, we prove that (Theorem~\ref{thm:conv_global}), for a class of population games to be referred to as \emph{monotone separable}, there exists a globally asymptotically stable logit equilibrium for every noise level, and that such logit equilibria form a curve approaching a Nash equilibrium of the population game in the vanishing noise limit.
+Notably, we provide explicit examples of monotone separable population games for which global asymptotic stability of logit equilibria does not follow from any of the currently available results in the literature.

-We then show how our results can be applied to heterogeneous routing games.
-Indeed, while in homogeneous routing games the equilibria are known to be globally asymptotically stable under a large class of evolutionary dynamics due to the existence of a potential function \cite{sandholm2010population}, the characterization in heterogeneous routing games is a largely open issue.
-In particular, we show that Theorem \ref{thm:conv_global} implies the global asymptotic stability of Wardrop equilibria in heterogeneous routing games when the graph is a (series composition of) \emph{parallel} graph(s) under cost-based monotone dynamics, thus extending our previous global stability results for heterogeneous routing games under logit dynamics \cite{cianfanelli2019stability}.
-Other stability results in the literature of routing games deal with convergence of no-regret dynamics and imitative dynamics \cite{blum2006routing,fischer2004evolution}, but in the considered games the users differ only in the origin-destination pairs and not in the cost functions.
+We then show how our results can be applied to heterogeneous routing games, where the populations differ one from another in their reward functions \cite{dafermos1972traffic, farokhi2013heterogeneous}.
+Indeed, while in homogeneous routing games Nash equilibria are known to be globally asymptotically stable under a large class of evolutionary dynamics due to the existence of a \tcb{concave} potential function \cite{sandholm2010population}, the stability analysis of evolutionary dynamics ---including the logit dynamics--- in heterogeneous routing games is a largely open issue.
+In particular, we show that Theorem \ref{thm:conv_global} implies the global asymptotic stability, under the logit dynamics, of Nash equilibria of heterogeneous routing games when the routing network is a series composition of parallel graphs.
+In fact, our global stability results are proved to hold true for a class of heterogeneous routing games where the cost function associated to each link of the network is a function of a weighted aggregate flow over the link, thus extending the results in \cite{cianfanelli2019stability}.
+This generalization finds applications, e.g., in mixed autonomy routing games \cite{mehr2019will,arcak2020dissipativity}.
+To the best of our knowledge, this is the first global stability result for the logit dynamics in heterogeneous routing games that do not admit a potential function, besides our preliminary results published in \cite{cianfanelli2019stability}.

+Our results on the asymptotic stability of logit equilibria in population games complement and extend some of those already available in the literature.
+In particular, on the one hand, \cite{hofbauer2001nash} and \cite[Theorem 8.4.6]{sandholm2010population} establish the asymptotic stability of interior evolutionary stable states (ESS) under the logit dynamics.
+ESSs constitute a (possibly empty) subset of the set of Nash equilibria of a population game that encompass strict Nash equilibria.
+However, strict Nash equilibria are never interior, hence the asymptotic stability of strict Nash equilibria characterized in our Theorem \ref{thm:logit} is not implied by the asymptotic stability of interior ESSs, nor vice versa.